yashsahugtx/skype-docs/Skype/UCMA/voice-companion-sample.md

 ## Available voice services

 - Contact list service

   Using this service, the user can be connected to users from his/her contact list via speech recognition.
 Before connecting the user to the contact, Voice Companion checks the contact presence status.
 If not available, the user is prompted with the option of setting a callback when the contact becomes available.

 - International number dial-up service.

   The PSTN phone user can dial an international phone number through her corporate network thereby potentially leveraging cheaper rates for business calls.

 - Conferencing service

   The PSTN phone user can setup an ad-hoc conference and invite users to this conference either by selecting them from her contact list or entering a phone number.
 The PSTN user can do so without interrupting the conference (the PSTN user is isolated from the conference while being prompted).

 ## Setting up the application

 An application with ID "urn:application:voicecompanion" needs to be configured in the topology.
-For more information about provisioning trusted applications and endpoints in , see [Activating a UCMA 5.0 trusted application](activating-a-ucma-5-0-trusted-application.md), as well as [General application activation](general-application-activation.md) and [Activating a manually-provisioned application](activating-a-manually-provisioned-application.md).
+For more information about provisioning trusted applications and endpoints, see [Activating a UCMA 5.0 trusted application](activating-a-ucma-5-0-trusted-application.md), as well as [General application activation](general-application-activation.md) and [Activating a manually-provisioned application](activating-a-manually-provisioned-application.md).

+### PowerShell commands

-PowerShell Commands - The following PowerShell commands are relevant for setting up the application:
+The following PowerShell commands are relevant for setting up the application:

 - New-CsTrustedApplication

   Create a new application in the topology.
 You need to assign a listening port for the application using this command.

 - New-CsTrustedApplicationPool

   Create a pool for this application.
 This is useful if you intend to run multiple application instances as the demand increases.

 - New-CsTrustedApplicationComputer

   Create a computer in the pool created by the previous cmdlet.

 - New-CsTrustedApplicationEndpoint

   Create the application endpoint for the application.
 Note that the same instance of the application endpoint can be run from different computers.
 However, any number of endpoints could be assigned to this application to allow different numbers to be used for contacting the application.

 ### Firewall configuration